percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/installation/apt_repo.rst

 .. note::

-   When installing packages manually like this, you'll need to make sure to resolve all the dependencies and install missing packages yourself.
+   When installing packages manually like this, resolve all the dependencies and install missing packages yourself.

-Uninstalling |Percona XtraBackup|
+Uninstalling *Percona XtraBackup*
 =================================

-To uninstall |Percona XtraBackup| you'll need to remove all the installed packages.
+To uninstall *Percona XtraBackup*, remove all the installed packages.

 #.
 Remove the packages